JefferyBentley/capstone/README.md

 # Capstone Prerequisites

 The following link was used to kickstart this Django project using the Django CookieCutter template:https://cookiecutter-django.readthedocs.io/en/latest/
+This will set up a Users model for you after you register.
+Along with Bootstrap CSS and Javascript which you may use if you wish.

 # Python
 This project was made with Python 3.5 see this link for the lastest version if you need Python: